 Currently, the production and distribution of Mo-100 does not require any regulatory licenses from healthcare regulators.
 Healthcare regulators frequently change such requirements, and it is possible that in the future Mo-100 may be regulated as a healthcare product.
 Obtaining such regulatory licenses, if required, may be a timely and costly process and could materially impact our ability to commercialize the Mo-100 that we plan to offer.
 Obtaining regulatory approval of the Mo-100 that we may produce using the ASP technology in one jurisdiction does not guarantee that we will be able to obtain regulatory approval in any other jurisdiction.
 For example, even if the FDA grants regulatory approval of the Mo-100 that we may produce using the ASP technology, comparable regulatory authorities in foreign jurisdictions must also approve the manufacturing, marketing and promotion and reimbursement of such future product in those countries.
-However, a failure or delay in obtaining regulatory approval in one jurisdictions and can involve requirements and administrative review periods different from those in the United States.
+However, a failure or delay in obtaining regulatory approval in one jurisdiction may have a negative effect on the regulatory approval process in others.
+Approval procedures vary among jurisdictions and can involve requirements and administrative review periods different from those in the United States.